dbertho/spamcity/README.md

 # spamcity
-Spam Numbero and make your city the most dangerous place on Earth
+Spam Numbeo and make your city the most dangerous place on Earth